cyrilghl/cameleon/README.md

 # One more thing

 I erased the music that you can play during your game because they are non-free.
+So if you got an error, don't hesitate to contact me I'll fix it!